ChowWaiTin/Learning-and-Testing-with-Github/README.md

 1. Fetching And Pulling From Main Branch
 2. Creating Local Branch and Publishing Branch
-3. Modifications, Staging and Commiting
+3. Modifications, Staging and Committing
 4. Fetching And Pulling From Main Branch
 5. Merging Repositories
 6. Pushing To Remote Branch